Commit charge: Commit charge

+Commit limit

 The commit limit may be increased by either creating additional pagefiles or, if pagefile expansion is enabled, by expanding an existing one.
 The operating system will expand the pagefile automatically, if possible, when the total commit charge approaches the limit.
 In such an event a popup window will be displayed stating that "The system is running low on virtual memory."

 If the system ever runs completely out of commit charge (that is, if the total reaches the limit), a popup window will be displayed stating that "The system is out of virtual memory," and it may become extremely sluggish or even nonresponsive.
 Closing programs (if the user is still able to do so at this point) decreases the total commit charge and may thereby free up the system.

+It is possible for a system to run out of commit limit before it runs out of physical memory, but the converse is not expected to happen.
+This is also why simply increasing the size of the page file without upgrading RAM modules can prevent commit-limit-induced sluggishness.